 The process for Injection Molding, CNC Machining and 3D Printing begins when the product developer or engineer uploads one or more 3D CAD models representing the desired part geometry through our website.
 Our proprietary software uses complex algorithms to analyze the 3D CAD geometry, analyze its manufacturability and support the creation of an interactive, web-based quotation containing pricing and manufacturability information.
 A link to the quotation is then e-mailed to the product developer or engineer, who can access the quotation, change a variety of order parameters and instantly see the effect on price before finalizing the order.
 For 3D Printing, the quote is reviewed and then scheduled for production.
 For CNC Machining, the tool paths are then reviewed and routed to our high-speed CNC machining centers for execution.
-In the case of Injection Molding, our proprietary software supports the creation of the mold design and the tool paths required to manufacture the mold components, which are then routed to our CNC machining product line, we ship parts as soon as the same day as the order is received.
+In the case of Injection Molding, our proprietary software supports the creation of the mold design and the tool paths required to manufacture the mold components, which are then routed to our CNC machining centers for execution.
+Once the mold is assembled, it is placed in one of our injection molding presses to create the required parts.
+For our CNC Machining product line, we ship parts as soon as the same day as the order is received.
 For our Injection Molding and 3D Printing product lines, we ship parts in as little as one business day from design submission.
 We ship our parts via small parcel common carriers on standard terms and conditions.